ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

-      // just log a couple properties from our customer object log.debug('customer', _.pick(c,['custentity_shawn_date', 'companyname']))
+      // just log a couple properties from our customer object log.debug('customer', _.pick(c,['custentity_shawn_date', 'companyname'])) }
 }
-}

 ```

+## Logging
+NFT provides an advanced logging mechanism based on [Aurelia's](http://aurelia.io) logger.

+It means you can have multiple loggers and control the logging verbosity of each.

 ### AutoLogging - work in progress
 Automatically log entry and exit of methods with rich options by adding a line like this to the end of your script: